rhiever/ipython-notebook-workshop/README.md

 * <a href="http://ipython.org/ipython-doc/dev/config/extensions/rmagic.html">Rmagic</a>: offers support for all R code.
 If you prefer to use R, or <a href="http://www.randalolson.com/2013/01/14/filling-in-pythons-gaps-in-statistics-packages-with-rmagic/">need an R function that isn't in Python</a>, you can use Rmagic.

 From here on out, you're free to explore the example data (or your own).
 I plan to hold more workshops in the future focusing more specifically on statistical analysis and plotting in IPython Notebook.

+<br /><br />

+# More useful lessons for scientists

+The folks at Software Carpentry have put together a comprehensive set of <a href="http://software-carpentry.org/4_0/index.html">tutorials</a> teaching all kinds of useful computational tools and skills for scientists.